miradesne/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I used the sliding window procedure from the lessons and defined a function called `find_lanes()` in `sliding_window.py`.
-It uses a histogram from the warped image, go from the midle of the image, and search for lanes indexes.
+It uses a histogram from the warped image, go from the middle of the image, and search for lanes indexes.
 After it gets all the coordinates of the lane lines, it uses `np.polyfit()` to fit a 2nd order polynomial line on the region.

 Here's an output of the fit lines:

 ![alt text][image5]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in function `curvature()` in my code in `sliding_window.py`.
 The function takes an input of a warped image, the x coordinates of the polynomial fitted lines, and returns the curvature in meters.

 I used the formula described in the lesson(R = (1+(2Ay+B)^2)^1.5 / |2A|), and time all the parameters with the pixel-to-meter ratio to get the real world length.
 The curvature measured is on the bottom of the image, where it's the closest to the car.

-an example output of the curvatures is 404.518674424 m 287.199316844 m.
+An example output of the curvatures is 404.518674424 m 287.199316844 m.

-####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines 40 through 60 in my code in `utilities.py` in the function `draw_lane()`.
 I use an inverse matrix to warp the shape back to the original shape, and use `cv2.polyfill()` to fill up the lane area.